 • For the top cake layer: In a medium bowl, whisk together the all-purpose flour and baking powder.
 Set dry mixture aside.

-2 cups All-Purpose Flour, 2 teaspoon Baking Powder
+2 cups All-Purpose Flour, 2 tsp Baking Powder

 • Using a hand mixer or stand mixer fitted with a paddle attachment on medium-high speed, cream the granulated sugar and vegetable shortening together until blended.
 Add in the eggs and vanilla extract, and mix until combined.

-2 cups Granulated Sugar, ½ cup Vegetable Shortening, 2 Large Eggs, 1 teaspoon Vanilla Extract
+2 cups Granulated Sugar, 1/2 cup Vegetable Shortening, 2 Large Eggs, 1 tsp Vanilla Extract

 • Reduce the mixer speed to low and alternate between adding the dry mixture and milk.
 Mix together until just combined, then set aside.